Say No To Nanny

 As I've noted before, Michael (now Lord Forsyth of Drumlean) gave me my first job when I left university in the summer of 1980.

-At the time he was a director of another PR company, KH Publicity, and after we were introduced in a London pub he offered me a job as account executive, the lowest position on the executive ladder.
+At the time he was a director of another PR company, KH Publicity, and after we were introduced in a London pub he offered me a job as an account executive, the lowest position on the executive ladder.

-The following year I came to the conclusion that PR wasn't for me and decided to leave, declining Michael's last minute offer of a company car (an MGB GT!) if I stayed.
+The following year I came to the conclusion that PR wasn't for me and I decided to leave, declining Michael's last minute offer of a company car (an MGB GT!) if I stayed.

 It was the right decision to go because I wasn’t enjoying the job but instead of getting my hands on my dream car my leaving present in December 1982 was rather more prosaic - a little red telephone address book that I nevertheless still have and use today.